-The final Sydney radar position has more positives than the ASIB/RCC position but still suffers from a number of detracting traits.
+The final Sydney radar positions have more positives than the ASIB/RCC position but still suffers from a number of detracting traits.

-This position better fits the assumption that directional control was maintained until the final radar position.
+The Sydney positions better fit the assumption that directional control was maintained until at least the final radar position.

-The Sydney final radar position:
+The Sydney final radar positions:

-- Sydney ATCO's were almost continuously observing the radar display

-- 330°M bearing and 150°M heading advice elude to an easterly track towards Sydney final position

-- Radar fade of VH-MDX was observed
+- Sydney ATCO's were almost continuously observing the radar display - 330°M bearing and 150°M heading advice elude to an easterly track towards Sydney final position - Radar fade of VH-MDX was observed

-- Exact time of fade is open to question
+- Fade time specified but deposed position does not align with the fade position

-Radar does not appear to have been able to interrogate VH-MDX at this position <6000'AMSL

-- There is no record of this fix in BASI archives - Was recorded months after the accident

-- Is a reasonably reliable final radar position
+- Radar unlikely to interrogate VH-MDX at deposed or fade positions <6000'AMSL aligning with expectations - There is no record of Sydney deposed and fade positions in BASI archives - Deposed position was recorded months after the accident - Sydney fade position is a reasonably reliable final radar position - Sydney deposed position is not as defensible as the Sydney fade position.

-4.4.
-Conclusions: Final radar positions
+4.4.Conclusions: Final radar positions

-At this stage of research it is clear to see that the deposed Sydney final radar position has more defensible positives than the ASIB/RCC final position although has it's own issues.
+At this stage of research it is clear to see that the deposed Sydney final radar position and Sydney radar fade position have more defensible positives than the ASIB/RCC final position although issues are still apparent.